ZhenWang-Jen/Greptile-Project/README.md

 6. This pre-rendered HTML is sent to the user's browser, displaying a fast and beautifully formatted changelog.

 This setup creates a seamless experience for both the developer generating the changelog and the end-user viewing it.

+## Why These Technical and Product Decisions?

+### Next.js & React
+- **Why:** Next.js offers both static and server-side rendering, which means the public changelog site loads quickly and is SEO-friendly, while also allowing dynamic features if needed.
+React is widely adopted, making the project accessible to contributors.

+### TypeScript
+- **Why:** TypeScript helps catch bugs early and makes the codebase easier to maintain as it grows, especially with multiple contributors.

+### Tailwind CSS
+- **Why:** Tailwind enables rapid prototyping and consistent styling without writing custom CSS for every component.
+The `@tailwindcss/typography` plugin styles the rendered markdown beautifully.

+### Local AI with `@xenova/transformers`